khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ### Referencing icons in code

 For more information on how icons are referenced in the product, go to [GitLab Docs - Icons and SVG Illustrations](https://docs.gitlab.com/ee/development/fe_guide/icons.html).

-### When to use pipeline icons vs status icons
-Pipeline icons(14px) are reserved to represent the status of pipelines only.
-Use Status icons(12px) when representing the status of other resources.

 ## Resources